Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 (See also Vectorization: § 20.5.6)
 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you do the same operation across a vector in a single instruction, greatly improving performance.

 Mojo’s SIMD struct type is defined as a struct in the builtin `simd` module and exposes the common SIMD operations in its methods, making the SIMD data type and size values parametric.
-This allows you to directly map your data to the SIMD vectors on any hardware.
+This allows you to directly map your data to the SIMD vectors adapted to your hardware.
 The SIMD struct is a parametric struct type definition (see § 7.9.1).

 General format: `SIMD[DType.type, size]`